olivaresai/alma/README.md

 Your cognitive data is the most personal data there is.
 We treat it that way.

 - **Encryption** — All data encrypted at rest and in transit.
 BYOK keys use AES-256-GCM with per-record key derivation
-- **Authentication** — Passwords hashed with PBKDF2-SHA512 (100K iterations).
+- **Authentication** — PBKDF2-SHA512 (100K iterations).
 API keys hashed with HMAC-SHA256.
-JWT sessions with httpOnly cookies
+JWT with httpOnly cookies
-- **2FA** — TOTP-based two-factor authentication with recovery codes
+- **2FA** — TOTP with recovery codes.
+Lockout protection after 5 failed attempts
 - **OAuth** — Sign in with Google or GitHub
-- **CSRF Protection** — Origin validation on all state-changing requests
+- **CSRF** — Origin validation on all state-changing requests
-- **Rate Limiting** — Per-minute and per-day limits with IP-based lockout protection
+- **Rate Limiting** — Per-minute and per-day limits with IP-based protection.
+Durable Objects for atomic enforcement
-- **Isolation** — Memories are isolated per account and per environment
+- **Isolation** — Memories isolated per account and per environment
 - **No tracking** — No tracking cookies, no third-party analytics, no data selling
-- **GDPR** — Full data export and deletion at any time.
+- **GDPR** — Full data export and deletion.
 No retention after deletion
-- **Transparency** — Every memory, episode, and procedure is visible and inspectable
-- **Audited** — 11 comprehensive security audits since launch, Swiss-grade quality principles
+- **Audited** — 13 comprehensive security audits.
+Swiss-grade quality principles

-If you downgrade or cancel, your data is never deleted automatically.
-You maintain read access to everything you've built.

 <br>